Hair transplants are performed more than ever before. Unfortunately, so is hair transplant repair surgery.

 Have concerns about potential contraindications?
 Contact us for more information and expert advice or book a consultation below.

-At the Dr Bonaros hair loss clinic, our priority is your health and the success of your hair restoration journey.
-We offer the following services to ensure safe hair transplants for our patients.
+Our priority is your health and success of your hair restoration journey.
+We offer the following services to ensure safe hair transplants.

 Diffuse Unpatterned Alopecia (DUPA) Hair Loss — Causes, Symptoms & Treatments